RisingGeek/passport_jwt_demo/README.md

 ## Passport JWT implementation
-This is a generic implementation for authentication using Passport using Json Web Token.
+This is a generic implementation for authentication using Passport and Json Web Token.